-An analysis of the potential substitution effects of Alternative A on other local gaming facilities based on the gaming market and the distance, size, and quality of nearby facilities was conducted and included in Appendix E. The analysis included collecting background information and developing a gaming market gravity model.
+An analysis of the potential substitution effects of Alternative A on other local gaming facilities based on the gaming market and the distance, size, and quality of nearby facilities was conducted and included in Appendix O. The analysis included collecting background information and developing a gaming market gravity model which included phasing of the gaming machines as described in Section 2.3.
 The gravity model is based on an assessment of overall gaming revenues supported by population, incomes, typical win per visit and casino gaming participation both nationally and in the Pacific Northwest.
 Whenever a new casino opens in a new market area, a certain amount of market substitution is to be expected.
-The composition of gaming revenues for Alternative A in the first full year of operation is summarized below in Table 4.7-5.
+The composition of gaming revenues for Alternative A is summarized below in Table 4.7-5.